lsst/daf_butler/doc/lsst.daf.butler/scripts/logging.rst

 * set the ``lsst`` logger to ``INFO`` and the butler logger to ``DEBUG``;
 * generate formatted log messages that will use the long format that includes time stamps with every log message containing the special text ``MY_ID``;
-* Will create a log file containing a JSON representation of the log messages.
+* create a log file containing a JSON representation of the log messages.

 The JSON output always includes every piece of information from the log record; the ``--long-log`` option has no effect on the content of the JSON file.